Student performance analysis of virtual introductory calculus-based physics class: Methods

 \subsection{Real-time (live) proctoring of assessments via video conference technology}

-There are few widely used video conference technologies available such as Zoom, Webex, Microsoft Teams, Google Meeting.~\cite{vcd1} We used the Webex platform to deliver the virtual synchronous classes.~\cite{vcd2} Most importantly class assessments (quizzes and exams) were proctored live via Webex.~\cite{lp1, lp2, lp3, lp4} Students were asked to align the webcam to show the working area.
-The teacher can see student behavior during the quizzes/exams.
-Students were asked to keep the microphone on during the quizzes/exams to make sure that they do not talk to someone else with a second electronic item.
-All the quizzes and exams were closed book and only equation sheet was allowed during the quizzes/exam.
+Among available video conference technologies such as Zoom, Webex, Microsoft Teams, and Google Meeting.~\cite{vcd1}, we used the Webex platform to deliver the virtual synchronous classes.~\cite{vcd2} Most importantly class assessments (quizzes and exams) were proctored live via Webex.~\cite{lp1, lp2, lp3, lp4} Students were asked to frame the working area to the camera.
+The instructor can spot student behaviors during the quizzes/exams.
+During the quizzes/exams, students were asked to unmute audio and not to use headphones to confirm that they do not discuss the problems with someone else.
+They are not allowed to use any notes other than the provided equation sheet for the exams.